softwarefactory-project/sf-operator/doc/user/zuul_config_repository.md

 * the `check`, `gate` and `post` pipelines
 * the `base job` and `playbooks`

+!!! warning
-> The tool only supports the definition of `pipelines` compatible with a `Gerrit` connection.
+    The tool only supports the definition of `pipelines` compatible with a `Gerrit` connection.

 Get a local checkout of the tenant's config project/repository then run: